dwhiffing/fury/content/nato/nl/army/body.md

 **Netherlands**

-The Netherlands Army was mainly deployed in a Corps organization.
+The Netherlands Army was mainly deployed in a single corps organization.
 The three Dutch mechanized infantry divisions were organized along streamlined Brigade Group structures without divisional troops.
-The corps troops organizations, particularly artillery and engineer were quite extensive which allowed for very flexible grouping based on the mission assigned.
+The corps troops organizations, particularly artillery and engineer were quite robust and extensive allowing for very flexible grouping based on the mission assigned.
 Although each mechanized division has a Panzer Brigade, and the other two Brigades in each division have a Panzer Battalion, the armored punch of the corps comes from the attached German Panzer division.

 ![](/assets/images/nato/nl/army/image1.png)

-The other key element of the Netherlands ground forces are the Netherlands Marines.
+The other key element of the Netherlands ground forces are the Marines.
 This is a unique organization which does not normally operate as a unit, but in separately tasked battalion sized ‘Groups’.

 ![](/assets/images/nato/nl/army/image2.png)